PopupMaker/Popup-Maker/readme.txt

 == Description ==

-= Create Effective Popups For WordPress =
-[Popup Maker](https://wppopupmaker.com/?utm_campaign=readme&utm_medium=referral&utm_source=readme-description&utm_content=main-site-link)™ is the **best popup plugin WordPress** has to offer.
+= Drive More Sales and Email List Opt-Ins Using Popups = [Popup Maker](https://wppopupmaker.com/?utm_campaign=readme&utm_medium=referral&utm_source=readme-description&utm_content=main-site-link)™ is the **best popup plugin WordPress** has to offer.
 It is incredibly versatile & flexible.
 Bend it to create any type of popup, modal, or content overlay for your WordPress website.

 > **Great plugin!
 Got the job done**